snowplow-archive/snowplow.github.com/_posts/2016-04-2x-snowplow-r79-black-swan-with-api-request-enrichment-released.md

 }
 {% endhighlight }

-Unfortunately, due to [limitation][issue-124] imposed on Iglu by current authentication system, you'll need to add several entries in `repository` array if you're privately hosting Schemas with different vendors even on a single physical repository.
+Unfortunately, due to a [current limitation] [i-issue-124] in Iglu's authentication system, you'll need to add one entry into the `repository` array for each set of schemas with a distinct `vendorPrefix` within a single registry.
+We plan on fixing this in an Iglu release soon.

 <h2 id="roadmap">8.
 Roadmap</h2>

+This enrichment is the first in a series of new flexible dimension widening enrichments for Snowplow; we are hard at work already on a new [SQL Query Enrichment] [#issue-xxx], which again we will release with an in-depth tutorial.

+As we work on more generic enrichments like the JavaScript Scripting Enrichment and the API Request Enrichment, it becomes a

 Most of our enrichments are used as tools for data dimension widening, becoming a middle JOIN for your atomic data.
 Also, you can see HTTP Request Enrichment and JavaScript Enrichment as pioneering custom enrichments, which are not tied to particular data provider or structure of data.